why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/snapper.md

 Your system should then be rebooted and the recovered snapshot will be the new default boot option.

-In rare cases rolling back with fail as snapper is not able to find the default sub-volume (this may happen if snapper's configuration and the state of your system have diverged in a problematic way, typically if you've made a mistake by accident).
+In rare cases rolling back with fail as snapper is not able to find the default sub-volume (this may happen if snapper's configuration and the state of your system have diverged in a problematic way, in most cases caused by user error).
 To perform a rollback nonetheless you can use the following command:

 `$  sudo snapper --ambit classic rollback <id>`